ministryofjustice/security-guidance/guides/data-security-and-privacy-triage-standards.md

 -	Ensure that information can be amended or re-examined manually, if necessary.
 -	If deletion is not possible, the system must be able to strip all identifying information from the records.
 This should make it impossible to identify an individual.
 Anonymising data should make it fall outside of the GDPR remit.
 The privacy notice should also mention this.

-### Security / Architecture Considerations
+## Security / Architecture Considerations

-Much of the MoJ estate architecture is ready for GDPR, or transformation is already in progress.
-Current projects must also incorporate data security and privacy mechanisms for GDPR compliance.
+Much of the MOJ estate architecture is ready for GDPR/DPA18, or transformation is already in progress.
+Current projects must also incorporate data security and privacy mechanisms for GDPR/DPA18 compliance.
 Guidance from technical architects is essential to help projects.
 Ensure that:

 -	You know where data for the system is stored.
 Ask which countries and jurisdictions hold the data.
-Check that the storage complies with GDPR requirements.
+Check that the storage complies with GDPR/DPA18 requirements.
 -	The procedures to follow in response to a data breach are clear.
 Developed them with the help of the live service and cyber security teams.
 -	There is 100% confidence that data is backed up and protected against loss or other threat scenarios.
 Test and challenge this confidence frequently.
 Always test within the timescales defined in the retention schedule.
 -	The IA register lists the system.
 For potentially sensitive or risky data sets, check that the risk register also lists the system.

-### Sharing Information
+## Sharing Information

 Many systems depend on data from more than one source.
 For example, data might come from cross-estate and cross-government levels.
 This makes accountability for the data vital: who owns it, and who is responsible for it.